Atlantic Wind & Solar Launches Sustainable Living Construction Initiative to Build New Communities and Resorts

-Total Corporate Funding in Solar Sector Up Slightly with $6.2 Billion in Q3 2015, Reports Mercom Capital Group
+Total Corporate Funding in Solar Sector Comes in at $25.3 Billion in 2015, Reports Mercom Capital Group